to linear regression analysis

 (iv) normality of the error distribution.

-If any of these assumptions is violated (i.e., if there are nonlinear relationships between dependent and independent variables or the errors exhibit correlation, heteroscedasticity, or non-normality), then the forecasts, confidence intervals, and economic insights yielded by a regression model may be (at best) inefficient or (at worst) seriously biased or misleading.
+If any of these assumptions is violated (i.e., if there are nonlinear relationships between dependent and independent variables or the errors exhibit correlation, heteroscedasticity, or non-normality), then the forecasts, confidence intervals, and scientific insights yielded by a regression model may be (at best) inefficient or (at worst) seriously biased or misleading.
 More details of these assumptions, and the justification for them (or not) in particular cases, is given on the introduction to regression page.

-Ideally your statistical software will automatically provide charts and statistics that reveal whether these assumptions are satisfied for any given model.
+Ideally your statistical software will automatically provide charts and statistics that test whether these assumptions are satisfied for any given model.
 Unfortunately, many software packages do not provide such output by default (additional menu commands must be executed or code must be written) and some (such as Excel’s built-in regression add-in) offer only limited options.
-RegressIt does provide such output.
-See this page for an example of output from a model that violates every one of the assumptions above, yet is likely to be accepted by a naïve user on the basis of a large value of R-squared, and see this page for an example of a model that satisfies the assumptions reasonably well, which is obtained from the first one by a nonlinear transformation of variables.
-(Scroll down to the midway points in the pages to see the relevant chart output.
+RegressIt does provide such output and in graphic detail.
+See this page for an example of output from a model that violates all of the assumptions above, yet is likely to be accepted by a naïve user on the basis of a large value of R-squared, and see this page for an example of a model that satisfies the assumptions reasonably well, which is obtained from the first one by a nonlinear transformation of variables.
+Scroll down to the midway points in the pages to see the relevant chart output.
 The normal quantile plots from those models are also shown at the bottom of this page.
 (Return to top of page.)

-Violations of linearity are extremely serious--if you fit a linear model to data which are nonlinearly related, your predictions are likely to be seriously in error, especially when you extrapolate beyond the range of the sample data.
+Violations of linearity or additivity are extremely serious: if you fit a linear model to data which are nonlinearly or nonadditively related, your predictions are likely to be seriously in error, especially when you extrapolate beyond the range of the sample data.

-How to detect: nonlinearity is usually most evident in a plot of the observed versus predicted values or a plot of residuals versus predicted values, which are a part of standard regression output.
-The points should be symmetrically distributed around a diagonal line in the former plot or a horizontal line in the latter plot, with a roughly constant variance.
+How to detect: nonlinearity is usually most evident in a plot of observed versus predicted values or a plot of residuals versus predicted values, which are a part of standard regression output.
+The points should be symmetrically distributed around a diagonal line in the former plot or around horizontal line in the latter plot, with a roughly constant variance.
 (The residual-versus-predicted-plot is better than the observed-versus-predicted plot for this purpose, because it eliminates the visual distraction of a sloping pattern.)
 Look carefully for evidence of a "bowed" pattern, indicating that the model makes systematic errors whenever it is making unusually large or small predictions.
 In multiple regression models, nonlinearity or nonadditivity may also be revealed by systematic patterns in plots of the residuals versus individual independent variables.

 How to detect: The best test for residual autocorrelation is to look at a residual time series plot and a table or plot of residual autocorrelations.
 (If your software does not provide these by default for time series data, you should figure out where in the menu or code to find them.)
 Ideally, most of the residual autocorrelations should fall within the 95% confidence bands around zero, which are located at roughly plus-or-minus 2-over-the-square-root-of-n, where n is the sample size.
 Thus, if the sample size is 50, the autocorrelations should be between +/- 0.3.
 If the sample size is 100, they should be between +/- 0.2.
 Pay especially close attention to significant correlations at the first couple of lags and in the vicinity of the seasonal period, because these are probably not due to mere chance and are also fixable.
 The Durbin-Watson statistic provides a test for significant residual autocorrelation at lag 1: the DW stat is approximately equal to 2(1-a) where a is the lag-1 residual autocorrelation, so ideally it should be close to 2.0--say, between 1.4 and 2.6 for a sample size of 50.

 How to fix: Minor cases of positive serial correlation (say, lag-1 residual autocorrelation in the range 0.2 to 0.4, or a Durbin-Watson statistic between 1.2 and 1.6) indicate that there is some room for fine-tuning in the model.
 Consider adding lags of the dependent variable and/or lags of some of the independent variables.
 Or, if you have an ARIMA+regressor procedure available in your statistical software, try adding an AR(1) or MA(1) term to the regression model.
 An AR(1) term adds a lag of the dependent variable to the forecasting equation, whereas an MA(1) term adds a lag of the forecast error.
 If there is significant correlation at lag 2, then a 2nd-order lag may be appropriate.